-(2) The United States Agricultural & Food Law and Policy Blog is complemented by the American Agricultural Law Association new benefit and the others already offered, or the AALA Membership Committee: please send an e-mail to RobertA@aglawassn.org.
-The listsery provides a forum for members to learn of new developments and to ask others for advice on particular issues.
-We are pleased with the active participation of members to date and we appreciate the patience of listserv participants as the listsery experienced some "growing pains."
+(2) The United States Agricultural & Food Law and Policy Blog is complemented by the American Agricultural Law Association Listserv, which is available to members of services or benefits of membership, please the AALA.
+To take advantage of this great contact any member of our Board of Directors new benefit and the others already offered, or the AALA Membership Committee: please send an e-mail to RobertA@aglawassn.org.
+The listserv provides a forum for members to learn of new developments and to ask others for advice on particular issues.
+We are pleased with the active participation of members to date and we appreciate the patience of listserv participants as the listserv experienced some "growing pains."
 In the near future, participants will receive guidance on appropriate topics consistent Peggy Hall: aglaw@osu.edu with the mission and the bylaws of AALA.